runvnc/evolvingbitcoin/README.md

-# Evolving Bitcoin with Web Assembly.
+# Evolving Bitcoin with Web Assembly

 ## Bitcoin as a High-Tech Tool for Social Organization